Cubic Yards Calculator

 Outer Area (ft²) = π × (Outer Diameter/2)²

-By subtracting the Outer Diameter's area from the inner diameter's area, you can determine the area of the circular border base.
+By subtracting the inner area from the outer area, you get the true area of the circular border base.

 Area (ft²) = Outer Area - Inner Area

-Next, he multiplies the base area by the depth to get the volume.
+Finally, multiplying this base area by the depth yields the total volume.

 Volume (ft³) = Area × Depth